Moving to Dallas: Your Relocation Guide

 Not quite convinced yet?
 Don’t forget that Dallas is no stranger to sports.
 Here you’ll have plenty of opportunities to cheer on the home teams like the Mavericks and the Cowboys.
 Plus, this city is home to the largest arts district in the entire country.
 Whether it’s opera, architecture, or art galleries you love, you won’t be left unsatisfied.

 You already know by now that the old adage that “everything’s bigger in Texas” holds true when it comes to the city of Dallas.
 It is huge, in fact, and perhaps a bit difficult to get a good handle on what part of it is right for you.
-The good news is that there are plenty of personality-filled districts to choose from.
+The good news is that there are plenty of personality-filled neighborhoods in Dallas to choose from.
 Finding your fit really comes down to what’s important to you.

 Here’s an overview of a few captivating corners of the city you might want to keep your eye on: